 For Grades 2-8, we also require the applicant's report cards, narrative reports, and standardized tests from the past two years, as well as any other pertinent information.

 Please complete the top portion of the records release form and give to the applicant's school so that these documents can be mailed to Brandeis.

 Student visits are a required part of the application process as part of a shadow day for older students.
-Because public health guidelines may impact our ability to have visitors on campus this fall, we will be in touch with each family after their application is complete to schedule a virtual or in-person student visit.
+Because public health guidelines may impact our ability to have visitors on campus this year, we will be in touch with each family after their application is complete to schedule a virtual or in-person student visit.